Ekiiiim/AutomatedValetParking/README.md

 # Automated Valet Parking
 ## 1. Introduction
-The goal of this repo is to document my progress in this project.
+The purpose of this repo is to document my progress in this project.

 This repo is developed based on [Wenqing's project](https://github.com/wenqing-2021/AutomatedValetParking).
 This readme only documents major changes made based on the original project.
 So for more details (system requirement, data structure, etc.) about this project, please visit the original project's page.

 ## 2. Usage